 Update: Blizzard says that they are not currently working on Warcraft 4.
-They are, however, working on the remastered version of Warcraft 3, which is called Warcraft 3: Reforged.
+The closest we will get to Warcraft 4 at the moment is Warcraft 3: Reforged.

 It has been 15 long years since the release of the iconic Warcraft III – The Frozen Throne, an expansion pack for the base Warcraft III game, an RTS title so well-made that it remains popular to this day.